muhhammdsallam/pencil-backend-assignment/README.md

     - Eukaryotic Cells
       - Animal Cells
       - Plant Cells

-Document Representation:
+### Document Representation:

-Each topic in the tree is stored as a document in your MongoDB collection using the Materialized Path Pattern:
+In order to make efficient and optimized queries to find the descendants of a given topic in the tree, I followed the Materialized Path Pattern which is simply that I store each node of the topics tree as a document with the following Schema as an example:

 Topic: {